19h47/19h47-tabs/README.md

 Since an HTML button element is used for the tab, it is not necessary to set `tabindex="0"` on the selected (active) tab element.

-Is the tabulation deletable ?
+Is the tabulation deletable?
 You can set up this option by adding the `data-deletable` attribute on button.

 To active the button on first load, add a `is-active` class to the button, remove the `tabindex` attribute and switch to `true` the `aria-selected` attribute.